User Spack#

 First, it is recommended to use the same Spack version that SCITAS is using in their upstream spack.
 If you were to use a more modern Spack version, it might still work, but any keywords that aren't available in the SCITAS spack version may lead to errors.

 When you install Spack, make sure to use the right version.
-For instance, when using version v0.18.1
+For instance, if you want to use one of the v0.22 stacks:

 More than one Spack version